kucjan/wsi22Z-kuc/README.md

 ## Contents

 Each task directory contains:
-- `src`: directory containing Python scripts for the projects
+- `src`: directory containing Python scripts for the project
-- `report`: directory containing reports for the projects in PDF or .ipynb format
+- `report`: directory containing report for the project in PDF or .ipynb format

 The following topics are covered in each task:
   1. Gradient descent algorithm